GitHubIssuesDiscussions

 Site-wide

-To generate a Table of Contents file for the entire site (for the directories and files), run madness --toc FILENAME
+To generate a Table of Contents file for the entire site (for the directories and files), add something like this to your .madness.yml file:

 In-page